-If you love GNOME desktop environment, Fedora is the obvious choice because you can experience the cleanest form of GNOME.
-Fedora 29 features GNOME 3.30 which on itself is one of the biggest updates.
+If you love the GNOME desktop environment, Fedora is the obvious choice because you can experience the cleanest form of GNOME.
+Fedora 29 features GNOME 3.30, which on itself is one of the most significant updates.

 10 Best Features in Fedora 29

 Here are the best features you will notice in Fedora 29.

 1. GNOME 3.30